The Sun (Malaysia)

-The Sun (branded as theSun) is Malaysia's national daily newspaper in tabloid form.
-Available from Mondays to Fridays except on public holiday, with a target audience of white-collar workers and urban youth.
+The Sun Malaysia (theSun) is Malaysia's national English-language daily newspaper in tabloid format, available seven days a week, aimed mainly at white-collar workers and urban youth.

-Published by Sun Media Corporation Sdn Bhd, which is part of the Berjaya Media Group (formerly known as Nexnews Berhad), theSun was launched on 1 June 1993, which was originally The Sun.
+Published by Sun Media Corporation Sdn Bhd, part of the Berjaya Media Group (formerly known as Nexnews Berhad), theSun was launched on 1 June 1993, which was originally The Sun.
 It stopped publication on 30 June 1994, for a revamp, and resumed a month later.

-In audited circulation figures by Audit Bureau of Circulations Malaysia for January–June 2015, theSun was the highest circulated English newspaper, with a circulation of 306,249.
+In audited circulation figures by Audit Bureau of Circulations Malaysia for January–June 2015, The Sun Malaysia was the highest circulated English newspaper in the country, with a circulation of 306,249.

 History

 Sun Media Corporation Sdn Bhd (SMCSB) was incorporated in Malaysia under the Act on 19 July 1991 as a private limited company under the name of Fikiran Abadi Sdn Bhd.
 On 8 December 1994, it changed its name to Sun Media Group Sdn Bhd before assuming its present name on 22 August 1998.

 The principal activity of SMCSB is the publication of theSun newspaper, an English language national daily that was launched in 1993.
 On 8 April 2002, theSun newspaper was relaunched as a free national daily.

 On 4 March 2008, Berjaya Corporation Berhad acquired a substantial stake from the holding company, Nexnews Berhad, and consequently SMCSB has been announced to be a subsidiary of Berjaya Corporation Berhad.
 On 23 April 2008, Nexnews Berhad changed its name to Berjaya Media Berhad.